ZarnackGroup/racoon_clip/docs/tutorial.rst

 - **quality_filter_barcodes** (True/False): *default True*; Whether reads should be filtered for a minimum sequencing quality in the barcode sequence.

-- **minBaseQuality** (int): *default 10*; The minimum per base quality of the barcode region of each read.
+- **minBaseQuality** (int): *default 10*; The minimum per-base quality of the barcode region of each read.
 Reads below this threshold are filtered out.
 This only applies if quality_filter_barcodes is set to True.

 Adapters
 ^^^^^^^^^^